covid-saarani/covid-saarani/README.md

 }
 ```

-For national stats, there will be a district named `Aggregate`, containing the
+There will additionally be a district named `Aggregate` for all states and even
-aggregate stats for all the districts.
-Thus, the national positivity rate and
+the national data, containing the aggregate stats for all the districts.
+Thus,
-other stats can be retrieved.
+the national or statewide positivity rate and other stats can be retrieved.

+Note that national stats will only contain the `Aggregate` district.

 ---